ch1nhKhoa/Python_Project/README.md

 ### Results
-![Trending Top Skills for Data Analysis in the US](Result\Skills_Trend.png)
+![Trending Top Skills for Data Analysis in the US](Result\Skills_Trend.png) *Bar graph visualizing the trending top skills for data analysts in the US in 2023*

 ### Insights
 - SQL is the most in-demand skill, though demand is decreasing slightly over time.